Sadie Dupuis: Career

 Dupuis began writing and releasing music in high school, first recording herself on a TASCAM Portastudio.
-In 2005 her song “Sixteen” briefly charted on Myspace in between Dashboard Confessional and James Blunt.
+In 2005, her song “Sixteen” briefly charted on Myspace in between Dashboard Confessional and James Blunt.
 She formed the band Quilty in 2006, releasing the album Clover/Coriander in 2010; The Phoenix (newspaper) described the debut as “grungy” and “‘90s-inspired.”
 The band split up in 2012 and Dupuis pursued Speedy Ortiz.
 Dupuis wrote her first Speedy Ortiz song, "Ka-Prow", while teaching songwriting at Buck's Rock in 2011.
 Speedy Ortiz released its first EP, Cop Kicker, in 2011.
 Also during 2011, Dupuis played in "the all-female Pavement cover band" Babement, formed with Cindy Lou Gooden of Very Fresh; however, they only performed a "couple shows."
 In 2012, Dupuis' side project Dark Warble released an EP, Moon Is Trouble.
 Dupuis quit her teaching job and became a full-time musician while preparing for the release of Speedy Ortiz's second album, Foil Deer.

 Dupuis has featured on numerous tracks by Exploding in Sound bands Ovlov and Mister Goblin, providing backing vocals.
 She has also worked with a range of artists as a producer, synth player, or guitarist, including Backxwash, Ben Lee, Field Mouse (band), Tracy Bonham, Lushlife and Eric Slick.
 Dupuis has scored music for podcasts including Jamie Loftus’ My Year in Mensa and Ghost Church, Chris Stedman’s Unread, and the Songs in the Key of Death podcast alongside Bonnie Prince Billy.
+In 2023 Dupuis was a co-writer on The New Pornographers album Continue as a Guest.